Creating Effective 4-Skills English Lessons

 Culture:

 We should not ignore what I like to call the fifth skill – culture – which is a part of all three lesson ideas below.
 Dating culture, tips for school and life and what is considered to be ‘news’ are all issues that are raised by these lessons.
 They should be dealt with in a sensitive manner so that differing views serve as an educational moment rather than as a confrontation between students from other cultures or, worse, an issue of division between teacher and students.
 As you know your students best, you must judge what they can and cannot deal with in this regard.
-Do not ignore it completely as it is as important to their learning as the other 4 skills above.
+Do not ignore it completely as it is as important to their learning and creating effective 4-skills English lessons.

 Lesson 1: Jenny: